The Social, Personality and Developmental Psychology Cluster at Western University combine research excellence in three areas of psychology.

 The SPDP Cluster is investigating the behaviour of individuals and groups in social contexts.
 At the present time, research is focusing on five main themes:

-(a) Close Relationships, Health Behaviours and Sexual Behaviour, which includes research on evolutionary foundations of mate selection (Campbell); interpersonal perception and behaviour in relationships (Campbell); romantic relationships and attachment (Campbell); sexual behaviour (Fisher); and the social psychology of health behaviour (Fisher).
+(a) Close Relationships, Health Behaviours and Sexual Behaviour, which includes research on evolutionary foundations of mate selection (Campbell, Heerey); interpersonal perception and behaviour in relationships (Campbell, Heerey); romantic relationships and attachment (Campbell); sexual behaviour (Fisher); eating and exercise behaviour (Calogero); and the social psychology of health behaviour (Calogero, Fisher).

-Faculty in this cluster include: Dr. Rachel Calogero, Dr. Lorne Campbell, Dr. Victoria M. Esses, Dr. William A. Fisher, Dr. Erin Heerey, Dr. Ross Norman, Dr. James M. Olson, Dr. Don Saklofske, Dr. Paul Tremblay, Dr. Lynne Zarbatany
+Faculty in this cluster include: Dr. Alex Benson, Dr. Rachel Calogero, Dr. Lorne Campbell, Dr. Victoria M. Esses, Dr. William A. Fisher, Dr. Erin Heerey, Dr. James M. Olson, Dr. Don Saklofske, Dr. Paul Tremblay, Dr. Lynne Zarbatany